Skip to main content

 How the handshake works

-CLI Nevermined API Browser Local callback
+Agent / CLI Nevermined API Embed app (browser) Local callback

 │ │ │ │